eghouti/BinaryConnect/README.md

 # BinaryConnect
-Implementation of BinaryConnect on Pytorch
+This is a pytorch implementation of BinaryConnect on Wide Residual Networks (WideResNets).